jcostello93/node-red-contrib-node-reddit/README.md

 * **Delete:** delete a Reddit submission, comment, or PM.
 * **React:** save/unsave and/or vote/unvote on Reddit content.

+### New: Moderator actions
+These actions require that your account has moderator access to the specified subreddit.

+* **Get Modqueue:** get reported items for a given subreddit

 ## Populating fields

 For all nodes other than config and stream, all text fields may be hardcoded via text or dynamically populated via mustache syntax relative to the incoming msg object.